thunderain-project/thunderain/README.md

-streaming-demo
+Thunderain
 ==============

-A Spark Streaming demo framework is a framework for streaming data counting and aggregating, like Twitter Rainbird, but has more feature compared to it.
+**Thunderain**: a Real-Time Analytical Processing (RTAP) - a framework for streaming data counting and aggregating, like [Twitter Rainbird](http://www.slideshare.net/kevinweil/rainbird-realtime-analytics-at-twitter-strata-2011), but has more feature compared to it:

-* it has several kinds of operators, not only counter operator (like in Rainbird).
+* It has several kinds of operators, not only counter operator (which is in Rainbird).
 Also user can implement self-defined operators for your own needs.
-* it can process different topics of Kafka message with topic specific application in one framework.
+* It can process different topics of Kafka message with topic specific applications in one framework.
-* it is highly configurable with XML file.
+* It is highly configurable with XML file.
-* it embeds SharkServer in its framwork, users can output streaming result to Shark's TableRDD and connect to SharkServer for real-time query.
+* It embeds SharkServer in its framwork, users can output streaming result to Shark's TableRDD and connect to SharkServer for real-time query.

 ---

-The whole architecture of streaming demo is like this:
+The whole architecture of Thunderain is like this:

 <img src="https://dl.dropboxusercontent.com/u/19230832/streaming_cluster_architecture.png" alt="cluster architecture" width="480"/>

-Here data is collected from web server and transfered by Kafka message queue, Spark Streaming cluster will fetch data from Kafka in each batch duration and process it.
+Here data is collected from web server and transfered by [Kafka](http://kafka.apache.org/) message queue, Spark Streaming cluster will fetch data from Kafka in each batch duration and process it.
 Processed data can be put into in memory table using Shark's readable format.
 User can connect to embeded SharkServer for querying, Also user can self-implement output class to store processed data in any other way.

 The UML class chart is:

 <img src="https://dl.dropboxusercontent.com/u/19230832/streaming_uml.png" alt="streaming uml" width="480"/>

-Here each App is bound to Kafka's each topic, if you want to process several kinds of topics in one framework, you should implement each topic related App.
+Here each App is bound to each Kafka topic, if you want to process several kinds of topics in one framework, you should implement each topic related App.

 In each App, user can: